 In a large mixing bowl on medium-high speed, whisk egg whites with cream of tarter and salt until the beater leaves softs tracks in the foam.
 Begin adding sugar mixture 1 tablespoon at a time, gradually, but steadily.
 Once the sugar has been incorporated, add the vanilla and increase the speed to high until the meringue looks glossy and holds a stiff peak when the beater is lifted.

 Drop a large spoonful of meringue onto the parchment paper and shape into a circle with a slightly depressed center.
 Repeat with the remaining meringue to make 8 (3-inch) shells.
 Or place meringue in a large pastry bag with a fluted tip and pipe 8 nests onto the paper, working from the center and raising the sides.

 To serve, whip cream.
 Place a spoonful of lemon curd in each shell, then top with whipped cream and fruit.
 You can substitute any flavor of sherbet for the lemon curd.
-My meringue was a bit too soft so I ended up with more of a meringue patty than shell.
-But no worries, I just piped the cream around the edge and filled that with the fruit.
+If your meringue was a bit too soft so you end with more of a meringue patty than shell, no worries.
+Just piped the cream around the edge and filled that with the fruit.

 Hint: Mango can be slippery to slice, so try this: Cut along each side of the large seed, then score each half.
 “Bending” it inside out lets you slice off the fruit easily.